These days, prostate health is one of the biggest areas of concern among middle aged men.

 Interestingly, it also one of the biggest "treatment hubs" of the health care industry, with many invasive procedures being administered that can often be avoided with some simple adjustments to diet and lifestyle.

-It's pretty much recommended that all middle-aged men regularly go in for prostate checkups, regardless of any symptoms they may be experiencing.
+It is generally recommended that men over the age of 40 go in for a prostate checkup, regardless of any symptoms they may be experiencing.

 What is the prostate?

 The prostate is a walnut-sized gland at the base of the bladder that encircles the urethra.
 The prostatic fluid, which makes up the bulk of the male ejaculate and nourishes and transports the sperm is produced by the prostate.

 What are the symptoms of prostate problems?

 - Erectile dysfunction

 The top geographical regions of the world for prostate diagnosis are, North America, Australia, New Zealand and Europe.